Folk punk: Characteristics

 Folk punk is related to and/or influenced by various styles such as Celtic punk, gypsy punk, anti-folk, and alternative country.
 Folk punk is also linked with DIY punk scenes, and bands often perform in house venues in addition to more traditional spaces.

 Folk-punk musicians may perform their own compositions in the style of punk rock, but using additional folk instruments, such as mandolins, accordions, banjos, and/or violins.
 Folk punk possesses a rich history of progressive and leftist political views, involving topics like race, class, feminism, anti-fascism, animal rights, queerness, and anarchism.

 History

 Precursors

-The earliest known relationship between rebellious folk music is that of Woody Guthrie, often known as a precursor to the punk ethos, who sung songs about anti-fascism and the conditions faced by working-class people, starting in the 1930s.
+The earliest known relationship between rebellious folk music and the ethos that would later define punk rock is that of Woody Guthrie, often known as a precursor to the punk ethos, who sung songs about anti-fascism and the conditions faced by working-class people, starting in the 1930s.
 In the 1960s, New York's folk music revival scene spearheaded by artists like Bob Dylan would birth other early precursors to folk punk which included underground proto-punk artists like David Peel, the Godz, the Holy Modal Rounders and the Fugs whose style of crude vulgar folk music would later prove influential to anti-folk artists like Jeffrey Lewis.